hackclub/hackclub/workshops/dodge/README.md

 }
 ```

-And remember to change references to the enemy's placeholder height with it's image's actual height.
+And remember to change references to the enemy's placeholder height with its image's actual height.

 ```js
 function setup() {